Find Affordable College Courses

 13 Yearly Graduations

 The most popular school in the United States for pharmaceutics and drug design students seekinga doctor's degree is University of North Carolina at Chapel Hill.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to pharmaceutics and drug design majors at UNC Chapel Hill.
-About 46% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their doctor's degree in pharmaceutics and drug design from UNC Chapel Hill.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #2